 * We're trying to respond within 24 hours.

-Hangeul is the Korean character used to represent Korean.
+Hangeul is a Korean character system used to represent Korean.

-Hangeul is the only character in the world known for who made it, when, why and how.
+Hangeul is the only character known for who made it, when, why and how.

 Hangeul was made in 1446 by King Sejong the Great, King of Korea, to make it easier for people to read and write.

-If you actually learn Hangeul for only one day, you will be able to read and write.
+If you learn Hangeul for only one day, you will be able to read and write.
 It's so easy to learn that you'll be surprised.

 Hangeul is composed of 14 basic consonants and 10 basic vowels.